ConfusedOnCOFFEE/wekan-cli/README.md

 ## REFACTOR

 - Currently there is not a good way on when a name argument is expected or not.
 I want to change that and make it more transparent and coherent in all subcommand but this takes time.

-## KNOWN ISSUE

-- Table view is broken.
-- Store doesn't always update if a new arifact is created.
-- Display columns aren't always correct.

-## PRIO LIST

-- Refactor display module.
-- Refresh store if an artifact was not found.

 ## ENV VARIABLES